aerogear/graphback/COMMUNITY-TEMPLATES.md

 ## Step 2: Adding your template object

-In the root directory of Graphback you'll find the file `community-templates.ts`.
+In the packages directory of Graphback you'll find the file `community-templates.ts`.
 This exports an array called `externalTemplates`.
 It is in this array that you should add your template object for it to be picked up by the CLI.
 So the final file would look something like this:

 ```
 export default externalTemplates = [